Skip to content

 2. Booking a DJ online or only after a meeting?

-A detailed introductory meeting is always the best basis for a successful collaboration because an event DJ must cover precisely what you are looking for.
-I believe filling out music questionnaires is no substitute for getting to know someone in person.
-Therefore, it is natural for me to meet my clients in person or have a Skype conversation as an alternative.
-In such a conversation, the expectations for the party evening can be set out very well, and an event DJ - equipped with all the important information - can prepare for the event in the best possible way.
+I believe that a detailed introductory meeting is always the best foundation for a successful collaboration.
+This is because it’s important for the event DJ to cover precisely what you're looking for.
+In my opinion, filling out music questionnaires cannot replace a personal meeting.
+Therefore, it goes without saying that I meet with my clients in person or, alternatively, have a Zoom call.
+In such a discussion, expectations for the party evening can be very well defined, and the event DJ can be perfectly prepared for the event – equipped with all the important information.

 3. How do you know if a DJ is a good DJ?

-It is always beneficial to examine the DJ's reference list closely.
-A DJ who has already performed for many large companies and can provide detailed references from clients usually knows how to deal with the requirements of business events.
-If the portfolio offers a "good mix" of corporate events, Christmas parties, and club experience, the DJ will be experienced in dealing with a mixed audience.
+Es ist immer sehr hilfreich, sich die It is always very helpful to yourself the DJ Reference List to look at closely.
+A DJ who has already played for many large companies and can show written references from clients generally knows how to handle the requirements of business events very well.
+If the portfolio, in the truest sense of the word, is a „good mix“ of Corporate events, Christmas party services but also offers club experience, the DJ is practised in dealing with a mixed audience.
 He knows how to handle the demands of different party crowds and can read the audience well and react accordingly.

 4. Should you have heard a DJ live beforehand?

-Experiencing an event DJ live at work is usually impossible due to closed events.
-However, it should always be possible for the DJ to provide you with playlists from similar events (e.g., Christmas parties, company parties, and product launch events).
-Such "real-life" playlists are a good way of telling whether the DJ knows their craft.
-Many DJs also include mixes or recordings of DJ sets that they have played in a specific context on their websites.
+Experiencing an event DJ live at work is usually not possible due to private events.
+However, it should always be possible for DJs to provide playlists from events that are similar to yours (e.g. Christmas parties, corporate parties, product launch events).
+Based on such „real life“ playlists, you can already get a good idea of whether the DJ understands their craft.
+Many DJs also include mixes or recordings of DJ sets on their websites that they have played in a specific context.

 5. What is the average cost of a good DJ?

-You should always check what is included in the DJ price package: As a rule, a personal preliminary talk, the playing time, including travel, set-up, disassembly and departure, and technical equipment should be included.
-Furthermore, references, club experience, etc., should be taken into account and the importance of music and a good atmosphere at the planned party should be considered.
-Be sure to watch out for hidden costs and ask for assurances that no additional costs can arise in addition to the estimated costs.
+man eigentlich drin hat DJ prices Included are: Typically, a personal preliminary discussion, the performance time including travel, set-up, dismantling, and departure, as well as technical equipment should be included.
+Furthermore, references, club experience, etc. should be considered, and it should be thought about what importance music and a good atmosphere have for the planned party.
+Be sure to watch out for hidden costs and get assurance that no additional costs can arise besides the estimated costs.

 6. What should be considered when choosing an event location and DJ?

-It is always a good idea to talk to the DJ you are enquiring about or have already booked regarding the event location: Are there any known restrictions or other suggestions regarding the location?
-It is particularly important to clarify the issue of volume control with the event location - ideally before booking the location.
-I have written a blog article with further tips on volume controls.
-After all, it would be more than a shame if an exuberant party were to be restricted for the guests due to volume regulations.
+It's always good to discuss the event location with the DJ you've requested or already booked: Are there any known restrictions or other suggestions regarding the venue?
+It's important to particularly address the topic of Volume control to clarify with the event location – ideally before booking the venue.
+Because it would be a great shame if a lively party for the guests were to be restricted due to noise regulations.

 7. What's the best way to deal with music requests from party guests?